denvergeeks/discourse-tag-layouts/README.md

 ### First things first.
-Discourse default settings need some adjustments in order for this to work if you want to use more than 5 Tags per Topic, and/or you want to:

-### In your site's admin settings, search for **tag** and insure the following settings:
+Discourse default settings need some adjustments in order for this to work.
+In your site's admin settings, search for **tag** and insure the following settings:

 Required: ![discourse-setting-enable-tags-on-topics](https://github.com/denvergeeks/discourse-tag-styles/assets/322529/480a5129-151e-4218-a22f-11b63759adf0)